Justinperry999/ci-milestone02-rpslsGame/README.md

 - The header contains the site logo which links to the home page.

-- The navigation bar is the same on each page of the site and includes links to the pages.
-The links also have a hover affect to change color for better UX.

 ### Header - Navigation Bar

 <img src="/assets/images/RPSLS-Navbar-Screenshot.png" alt="Navigation bar">

-- The footer contains links to social media platforms.
-Like the header the social media links also have a hover effect of the same color.
+- The navigation bar is the same on each page of the site and includes links to the pages.
+Each links also has a hover affect to change color for better UX.

 ### Home page

 <img src="/assets/images/RPSLS-Homepage-Screenshot.png" alt="Home page">

-- For the main image on the landing page I've used a women meditating on wooden decking.
-This matches the brown and orange color scheme of the site and represents peace and mindfulness matching the sites goals.

-- The landing page contains the About section which explains the purpose of the website.
+-

 ### Game Page

 <img src="/assets/images/RPSLS-Gamepage-Screenshot.png" alt="Game page">

-- For the background image I used a man sitting on a rock peacefully looking out to sea.
-It has a calming feel to it.
-I have made the background image darker so that the writing can be seen more clearly.

-- I've used three sections to provide information on different topics.

-- Under the meditation section I have embedded a youtube video on meditation for better understanding.
+-

 ### Feedback Page

 <img src="/assets/images/RPSLS-Feedbackpage-Screenshot.png" alt="Feedback page">

-- Background image of a women doing yoga which fits really well in the body page.
-Again I've made the background image darker for better contrast.

-- Same as the body page I've used 3 sections for information on seperate topics.

-- I've embedded a youtube video under the yoga section as a guide for users.
+-

 ### Footer

 <img src="/assets/images/RPSLS-Footer-Screenshot.png" alt="Footer">

-- Same layout as the other two pages making the background image darker for better contrast.

-- As there was less information on the 2 topics on the right 'Negative Thoughts' and 'Just Relax', I split the section in half and stacked them on top of eachother.

-- Photos used from _Unsplash_ to link with bullet points.
+-